Yes, you read that headline correctly.

 As the pandemic first started decimating travel, a common fear bubbled up: Will airlines raise fares to make money back?

 Fear not.
-The opposite has been true: Airlines are cutting prices on many routes, for travel as far out as summer 2021.
+The opposite has been true: Airlines are cutting prices on many routes, for travel as far out as next January.

 We’ve seen it again and again (and again).
 Some of these deals have since sold out, but the pattern is clear: Airlines are still slashing prices for future travel.

-- Dirt-cheap domestic fares through the winter and spring, like nationwide flights to Las Vegas as low as $53 roundtrip
+- Dirt-cheap domestic fares through the spring and into summer 2020, like nationwide flights to Las Vegas as low as $53 roundtrip

 Want to get some of these deals?
 Give Thrifty Traveler Premium, our flight deal alert service, a shot for just $5.99 a month!

-But even at low prices, booking a flight for next June or July can seem risky.
+But even at low prices, booking a flight for next summer or fall can seem risky.
 Who knows what the world will look like in 10 months and whether your trip can actually happen?
 Well, there’s no need to worry about losing out on what you paid…

 Book Now, Travel Later for Free Change & Cancellation